Kyle Richards Weighs In On Rumors That Her Sister Kathy Hilton Is Joining ‘RHOBH’

-With Lisa Vanderpump leaving the cast of the Real Housewives of Beverly Hills, a new spot has opened up for a cast member, and rumors are swirling that Kathy Hilton may be the woman to fill it.
-Her sister, Kyle Richards, who has been a housewife since the franchise began, weighed in on the rumors on a recent episode of Watch What Happens Live with Andy Cohen.
+With Lisa Vanderpump leaving the cast of Real Housewives of Beverly Hills, a new spot has opened up for a cast member, and rumors are swirling that Kathy Hilton may be the woman to fill it.
+Her sister, Kyle Richards, who has been a housewife since the franchise began, weighed in on the rumors on a recent episode of Watch What Happens Live with Andy Cohen, available via YouTube.

-“I mean, I would be happy … I’ve had one sister on, why not have another sister on?” she said, referencing her sister Kim Richards, who appeared on the show as a series regular for 5 seasons.
+“I mean, I would be happy … I’ve had one sister on, why not have another sister on?” she said, referencing her sister Kim Richards, who appeared on the show as a series regular for five seasons.

 She continued, saying that her sister is funny and would make a great member of the cast.